Yuchao-zhu/Yuchao-zhu.github.io/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-At our lab, every member is a vital part of our journey.
-Join us to tackle challenging problems, celebrate achievements, and make lasting contributions to science.
+Every member is a vital part of our lab.
+We encourage innovative and curious researchers to join us to tackle challenging problems, celebrate achievements, and make lasting contributions to science.

 {% include tags.html tags="join us" link="join" %}